-Eye catching is an understatement when you’re talking about this Colorful Candy Grapes Recipe (oh, and they taste great too)!
-The candied grapes are so easy to make, and a great project to do in the kitchen for kids of all ages!
+Eye-catching is an understatement when you're talking about these fun Jello Grapes (Colorful Candy Grapes) that taste so delightfully tangy whether you use fresh or frozen grapes!
+The rainbow frosted grapes are so easy to make, and a great project to do in the kitchen for kids of all ages!

-This was originally inspired by a Pinterest image, and we’ve seen many more since.
-On Pinterest, this style of gelatin coated candied grapes can be found as Frosted Grapes, Sour Patch Grapes, Glitter Grapes and the Candy or Candied Grapes that we refer to them as here.
+This was originally inspired by a Pinterest image, and we've seen many more since.
+On Pinterest, this style of gelatin-coated candied grapes can be found as Frosted Grapes, Sour Patch Grapes, Glitter Grapes, and the Jello, Candy, or Candied Grapes that my family and I refer to them as here.

 They're so colorful and appetizing that we just had to try them out.
 We made these colorfully fun grapes for Lauren's class at school, and what a hit they were!!

 Lauren and I counted 97 candy grapes from the bag of green grapes that we used when we made these, so there was plenty for her class of 25 students to each have a few and extras for teachers and staff to try as well.